owensgl/intro-genomics/syllabus.md

 ### Quiz/Exam Policy

 There will be two exams in this course.
-One on the week of the February 14th, the second on the week of April 3rd.
+One on February 17th, the second on March 31st.
 Both exams will be in person during class time and are not open book.
 Exams will not be cumulative, although concepts and material may span both exam periods.

 Dr. Owens will talk with each student who has a CAL accommodation to plan an exam that works for them.